OWASP/owasp-summit-2017/Outcomes/CISO/InfoSec-Warranties-and-Guarantees.md

 title    : InfoSec Warranties and Guarantees
 ---

-## Outcomes
+### Outcomes

-This Working Session will try to answer the question of whether security companies should issue guarantees, warranties, and provide a set of guidelines on the design and implementation of warranties and guarantees.
+This Working Session aimed to answer the question of whether security companies should issue guarantees, warranties, and provide a set of guidelines on the design and implementation of warranties and guarantees.

 ### Synopsis and Takeaways

 Decisions on purchasing security products with cyber insurance should not be based solely on the warranty, no matter how good it seems.
-Some warranties may only cover secondary insurance that can cost the policyholder thousands if not millions.
+Some warranties may only cover secondary insurance and this can be very expensive for the policyholder.

 Reliance on warranties requires the same scrutiny as buying cyber insurance; however, warranties could be a marketing ploy.
 It is normally not worth investigating a warranty for a product when the cost of the investigation is weighed against the cost of the initial cover.
-Normally, negotiating warranty contracts can achieve more favourable terms.
+Usually, negotiating warranty contracts can achieve more favourable terms.
 Collecting information on companies that have submitted claims, and the results of the claims, would be useful.

 ### Warranties should include: